operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

 helm upgrade my-release bitnami/kafka --namespace kafka
 ```

-This command will produce output very similar to the output produced by helm install:
+This command will produce the output very similar to the output produced by running helm install command:

 ```output
 Release "my-release" has been upgraded.
 Happy Helming!